luciopaiva/youtube-takeout-analyzer/README.md

 - `node watch-history-top-videos` dumps the list of videos most watched by you;
 - `node watch-history-channel-progression` finds the top K most watched channels in your history data and then dumps a CSV file showing your how many views you had on each channel throughout time.
 This is an interesting analysis to show your channel watching habits as years go by;
 - `node watch-history-channel <channel-name>` receives a channel name (can be a partial match) as input and outputs the whole list of videos you watched on that channel;
 - `node watch-history-channel-cumulative-views` similar to the channel progression script, but accumulates views from previous months so you can see the total number of views each channel has as time progresses.
-This is the ideal input for bar chart race generators like [alienart.io](https://alienart.io/).
+This is the ideal input for bar chart race generators like [alienart.io](https://alienart.io/);
+- `node watch-history-channel-cumulative-views duration` this is a variation of the above where channels are ranked by minutes watched, not views.
+More on that in the bar chart race section.

 ### Watch later